 They can be best for owners interested in real estate investment and are okay with the added responsibility and time that comes with being a landlord.
 However, these owners should be willing to be involved in these properties based largely on the extra income involved.

 When the prospective buyer is ready to start searching for their home, online real estate listings either reference single-family homes, condominiums, etc. There is also a type of real estate nomenclature that gets used too in reference to zoning rules for the land involved.
 For example, homes will be zoned “R,” which means “Residential,” followed by a number.
 Zoning rules can be somewhat different in different areas of the country, so the owner will want to do their own research.

 Typically means the land has been zoned for one home only, a single-family home.

 Often means a zoning district providing for low-density development, such as single-family homes but also multi-family homes, typically duplexes.

 Provides for the development of a wide range of multi-family dwelling units, including but not always limited to, apartments and condominiums.

 Bringing it all back

-In closing, single-family homes appeal to buyers that want more space, more privacy, and more freedom to do their own thing.
-While it’s true that single-family homes may sometimes mean more suburban than urban, that isn’t always the case.
-And if you search in the right area, you can find what you want and where you want it.
+Single-family homes appeal to buyers that want more space, privacy, and freedom.
+Single-family homes may sometimes mean more suburban than urban, that isn’t always the case.
+If you search in the right area, you can find what you want and where you want it.

-And no matter what type of home you choose to buy, our top-rated agents at Trelora can help you find the right choice of home for you.
-And you should also know, if you buy a condo, townhouse, single-family, or multi-family home with us, we split our buyer’s agent commission with you 50/50 and give you the refund at closing.
+No matter what type of home you choose to buy, our top-rated agents at Trelora can help you find the right choice of home for you.
+And you should also know, if you buy a home with us, we split our buyer’s agent commission with you up to $6,000 cash back at closing.
 You can use that refund to do anything you want, such as remodel your kitchen or pay for your mortgage for a few months.
 It’s up to you.